 \section{The $K$-spectrum equation}

-We retain the notation in the previous sections where we assume that $(G,G')$ is in stable range where $G$ is the smaller member.
+In this section, we suppose $(G,G')$ is in the stable range with $G$ the smaller member excluding~\eqref{eq:ddagger}.
+We will also retain the notation in the previous section.
 The objective of this section is to prove Proposition \ref{P17} which implies Theorem \ref{TF}.

-Let $x \in \cO$ and let $(\chi_x, V_x)$ be a finite dimensional rational representation of $K_x$ as in Section~\ref{S13}.
-By Theorem~2.7 in \cite{CPS}, there is an equivalent of categories between the category of rational representations of $K_x$ and the category of \mbox{$K_\bC$-equivariant} sheaf on $\cO \simeq K/K_x$.
+Let $x \in \cO$ and let $\chi_x$ be a finite dimensional rational representation of $K_x$ as in Section~\ref{S13}.
+We recall Theorem~2.7 in \cite{CPS} that there is an equivalence of categories between the category of rational representations of $K_x$ and the category of certain $K_\bC$-equivariant sheaves on $\cO \simeq K/K_x$.
 Let $\sL$ be the $K_\bC$-equivariant sheaf on $\cO$ corresponding to $\chi_x$.
 We assume that $\sL$ is generated by its global sections (c.f.~\eqref{eq:condchi}).
 Let $i_\cO : \cO \rightarrow \fpp^*$ denote the inclusion map and let $\sA = (i_\cO)_* \sL$.
 We also set